LayerXcom/confidential-computing-modules/README.md

 ###  Building in simulation mode

 Anonify assumes your hardware supports Intel SGX.
-Without such hardware, you can build the core component in simulation mode, which allows you to build on macOS.
+Without such hardware, you can build it in simulation mode, which allows you to build on macOS.

 ```
 $ docker run -v `pwd`:/root/anonify --rm -it osuketh/anonify
-$ cd anonify/core
-$ make DEBUG=1
 ```

 ### Testing